rgcgithub/regenie/docs/docs/options.md

 ## Burden testing

-Starting from version 1.0.8, Step 2 of **regenie** now provides a burden testing functionality.
+Starting from version 1.0.8, Step 2 of **regenie** now provides burden testing functionality.
-More specifically, a user can build variant masks in a set/gene using functional annotations and perform association tests on the resulting masks ([same testing options](https://rgcgithub.github.io/regenie/options/#options) as with single variants).
+More specifically, a user can combine genetic variants within a gene (or region), using functional annotations, into a single combined 'mask' genotype, that can tested for association using the [same testing options](https://rgcgithub.github.io/regenie/options/#options) as with single variants.

 ### Input